orasimus/interwall/README.md

 ## Interwall

-Interwall is an educational game, where the game teaches you to recognize musical intervals.
+Interwall is an educational game which teaches you to recognize musical intervals.

+Interwall was made at [ViLLE-edugame-Hackathon 2015](https://ville.cs.utu.fi/hackathon/).

 ## Getting Started